nmeum/zoap/README.md

 See [zig-riscv-embedded][zig-riscv github] for a usage example.

+## Test vectors

+For parsing code, test vectors are generated using the existing [go-coap][go-coap github] implementation written in [Go][go website].
+Test vectors are generated using `./testvectors/generate.go` and available as `./testvectors/*.bin` files.
+These files are tracked in the Git repositories and thus Go is not necessarily needed to run existing tests.

+Each Zig test case embeds this file via [`@embedFile`][zig embedFile].
+All existing Zig parser test cases can be run using:

+	$ zig test src/packet.zig

+New test cases can be added by modifying `./testvectors/generate.go` and `./src/packet.zig`.
+Afterwards, the test case file needs to be generated
+using:

+	$ cd ./testvectors && go build -trimpath && ./testvectors

+New test vectors need to be committed to the Git repository.

 ## License

 This program is free software: you can redistribute it and/or modify it